Table of Contents

 Because teachers are in a higher social standing than students, they can get away with using the command form.
 Still, due to authoritative undertones of this form, some teachers may avoid using this or limit the use to only when they are upset or angry with a student.

 The command form is also used in situations where relative social standing is not important.
-For example, in moments of danger or crisis, your warning message is more important that making sure you don't offend anyone.
+For example, in moments of danger or crisis, your warning message is more important than making sure you don't offend anyone.
 Imagine you see a grizzly bear barreling towards a group of people.
 No matter who they are, you can totally scream:

 - A bear!
 Run away!